Bertrand256/dash-masternode-tool/doc/hw-initr-wipe.md

 ## Hardware wallet wiping
-This is a simple two step procedure that can be performed if it is necessary for some reason to clear the hardware wallet memory.
+This is a simple two-step procedure that can be performed if it is necessary to clear the hardware wallet memory for some reason.

 **Procedure steps**